breck7/note/readme.md

 Programming Languages
 ---------------------

 Note does not care what programming language you use.
 Although the implementation of Note included here is built in Javascript, Note can be read, written, and modified easily with any programming language.
-In fact, one of the main benefits of Note is that it can be used by many programs, with many different languages, and they can all easily share data using Note.
+In fact, one of the main benefits of Note is that it can be used by many programs, with many different languages, and they can all easily share hash tables using Note.

 More Examples
 -------------